 “In this world nothing can be said to certain, except death and taxes.” – Benjamin Franklin

 Nobody wants to pay taxes, but knowing a little about the tax law and how to minimize your taxes comes in very handy when it comes to selling your business.
-At Five Star Business Brokers of Palm Beach County, informing our clients about relevant tax laws and its consequences is of paramount importance.
+Informing oneself as a buyer or seller of businesses about relevant tax laws and its consequences is of paramount importance.
 Every seller of a business should of course review their own unique tax situation with their accountant.
 But here are some issues that every principal owner of a business should confront before selling their business.

 When selling a business, the general rule of thumb is that the maximum rate will be 20 percent in accordance with the long term capital gain tax rate now in effect.
 This 20 percent rate is taxed on the net capital gain, not the gross purchase price of the business.
 For example, if the business sells for $500,000, but the seller still has a $200,000 non-depreciated capital basis (this includes the purchase price of the business when the seller bought it, start up costs, or other capital costs that the seller incurred) at the time of sale, then the net capital gain would be $300,000.

 Usually the reason is that the purchaser wishes to defer payments as long as possible in order to minimize risk and keep the seller’s ‘skin in the game.’
 The problem for the seller, as far as the tax consequences are concerned, is that such consultancy fees are taxed at the much higher ordinary income tax rate (as opposed to the long term capital gain tax rate).
 So barring unusual circumstances, this is not usually a good idea for the seller.

 Always consult a tax expert prior to the sale of your business.
 The important part of selling your business is to maximize the net purchase price (after taxes!) and to sell the business in a non-disruptive and confidential manner.